 The evidence on the effectiveness of interventions responding to suicide clusters was considered to be very weak despite the findings being consistent across studies.
 All 3 studies found that suicidal events reduced after intervention, however the certainty in results was low as by their nature suicide clusters are spikes in suicide rates and as such there is uncertainty if any reduction in suicides or suicides attempts after the intervention is a demonstration of the effectiveness of the intervention rather than a return to the 'normal' rates of suicide or suicide attempts.
 The committee also suggested that there is a possibility of publication bias as authors may only submit studies for publication if the intervention demonstrated a positive effect.
-With this in mind, the committee agreed to accept expert to the Public response to clusters.
+With this in mind, the committee agreed to accept expert testimony on the recognition of clusters and best practice points in managing the response to clusters.
 The committee also made reference to the Public

-With this in mind, the committee agreed to accept expert testimony on the recognition of clusters and best practice points in managing the response to clusters.
+With this in mind, the committee agreed to accept expert testimon, on the recognition of clusters and best practice points in managing the response to clusters.
 The committee also made reference to the Public Health England report in 2015 "Identifying and responding to suicide clusters and contagion A practice resource".
 This report is based on evidence and expert advice on best practice from four countries